 In the 2021/22 season, he will return to the Metropolitan Opera as Tom Rakewell in The Rake's Progress and as Pylade in Iphigénie en Tauride.

-In the fall of 2021, he performed Don Ottavio in Don Giovanni at the Gran Teatre del Liceu in Barcelona.
-In the 2020/21 season, Mr. Bliss sang Handel’s Messiah at the United States Naval Academy, as well as Bach’s Christmas Oratorio with the Handel & Haydn Society in Boston.
+In the 2020/21, he performed Don Ottavio in Don Giovanni at the Gran Teatre del Liceu in Barcelona.
+He also sang Handel’s Messiah at the United States Naval Academy, as well as Bach’s Christmas Oratorio with the Handel & Haydn Society in Boston.
 He had also been scheduled to return to the Metropolitan Opera to sing Don Ottavio in Don Giovanni, conducted by Yannick Nézet-Séguin, and to make his house debut at Opernhaus Zürich as Flamand in Capriccio.